 A PTZ camera under remote control from the broadcast facility could bring another dynamic to the shot, but will be added expense and complexity.

-Classic three-point lighting –key, fill and backlight—offer great results.
+A full broadcast studio lighting would be a bit overkill, but a classic three-point lighting –key, fill and backlight—offer great results.
 Again, working remotely with production personnel on the positioning of lights is a sound idea, giving talent the guidance needed to achieve the best result.
 There are also many good online resources.

 Sound & Communicating with the newsroom